 The best routes in Madrid

-Historic Madrid — Habsburgs and Bourbons.
+Habsburg Madrid free walking tour.
 The essential classic.
 Starts at Puerta del Sol and covers Plaza Mayor, Plaza de la Villa, the Royal Palace and the Almudena Cathedral.
 In two and a half hours you'll grasp 500 years of Spanish history without getting bored.
 The perfect route for a first contact with the city.
 Length: 2.5 hours.
-Typical start: Puerta del Sol or Plaza Mayor.
+Start: Puerta del Sol.

-Literary Quarter — Barrio de las Letras.
+Literary Quarter free walking tour.
 For culture lovers.
 Cervantes, Lope de Vega and Quevedo all lived here.
 The neighbourhood keeps its cobbled streets and has lines of poetry set into the pavement.
-A more intimate, literary free tour with smaller groups.
+A more intimate, literary route with smaller groups.
 Length: 2 hours.
 Start: Plaza de Santa Ana.

-Night-time free tour — legends and mysteries.
-Madrid at night has a different magic.
-Urban legends, dark stories and the city's most mysterious corners come to life under the streetlights.
-A perfect option for travellers on a second visit who already know the main monuments.
+Haunted Madrid free walking tour.
+The night tour par excellence.
+Urban legends, dark stories and the city's most mysterious corners under the streetlights.
+Works particularly well for repeat visitors or anyone after a different evening plan.
 Length: 2 hours.
 Start: Puerta del Sol.

 How much should you tip?